 While many of those are allergy-friendly, none are 100% customizable without seriously changing the resulting brownie (which may or may not be a good thing…).

-And quite possibly most important, none of those can satisfy your chocolate craving as fast as having a box of homemade brownie mix READY TO BE BAKED AT A MOMENT’S NOTICE in the pantry.
+And quite possibly most importantly, none of those can satisfy your chocolate craving as fast as having a box of homemade brownie mix READY TO BE BAKED AT A MOMENT’S NOTICE in the pantry.

 That my friends, is why you need to make this homemade brownie mix recipe and keep it in your pantry.

-Because you never know when you need to bring a dessert, give a last minute gift, accommodate food allergies or satisfy a dark chocolate with walnuts and caramel craving!
+Because you never know when you need to bring a dessert, give a last-minute gift, accommodate food allergies, or satisfy a dark chocolate with walnuts and caramel craving!

 Flour